-What Project Managers Need To Know About Compliance Reporting
+What PMs Need To Know About Compliance Reporting Requirements

-Compliance reporting is a big project in and of itself – so who better than a project manager to tackle it?
+Meeting compliance reporting requirements is a big project in and of itself – so who better than a project manager to tackle it?

 - Pitfalls to avoid during compliance reporting

-- Tips to ensure you’re always in compliance
+- Tips to ensure you’re always meeting your compliance requirements

-Add compliance reporting to your project planning with Visor.
-Visor lets you create Gantt charts, Kanban boards, and Timeline Views you can easily share with stakeholders who are invested in compliance reporting.
+Add your compliance reporting requirements to your project planning with Visor.
+Visor is a project portfolio management app that lets you create Gantt charts, Kanban boards, Dashboards, and Timeline Views you can easily share with stakeholders who are invested in compliance reporting.
 Build your first chart now, free!

 How Compliance Reporting Works

-New to compliance reporting?
+New to this and not sure how to meet your compliance reporting requirements?
 Let’s start with the basics: where, when, and why you’ll need to think about compliance.

 There are a lot of areas where a business may need to consider compliance – health and safety standards, environmental compliance, etc. However, not all of those will apply to you as a project manager.
 Here are the compliance areas you’re most likely to deal with as a PM: